 This is primarily because You shared a lot of memories, dreams, and plans with that person, and it is only natural to feel some sort of connection with them even after the breakup.

 However, if you want to move on from your past relationship and find someone new, and offer yourself fully to that person then you will need to take action.

 If you’re struggling to move on from an ex you still love, you’re not alone.
 This can be one of the most difficult things we ever have to do.
 But it is possible and today I want to share my story with you.

 You have two options here: one is to get back together with your ex, or option two is to completely move on and give yourself a chance to fall in love again with another person.

 In this blog post, we will outline a step-by-step strategy for moving on from an ex you still love.
 This is the same strategy that I used to get over a six years relationship.

 Side Note: How to break up with a mama’s boy

 Is it normal to still love your ex?

-After breaking up with a girl I was in love with for six years, I found myself struggling to move on.
-It wasn’t just the memories that kept me connected to her, but also the feelings and investment I had put in this relationship; but also the thought that she still cared about me.
+After breaking up with a girl I had been in love with for six years, I found myself struggling to move on.
+It wasn’t just the memories that kept me connected to her, but also the feelings and investment I had put into this relationship, as well as the thought that she still cared about me.